Ivanka Trump Bares Shoulders In Black Dress, Draws Ire Of ‘Star Wars’ Fans: ‘The Force Is Strong In My Family’

 “The evil Empire.
 Very fitting,” another wrote.

 Ivanka Trump recently shared another glamorous snapshot that got mocked on social media.
 As previously reported by The Inquisitr, some critics joked that she looked like a figure skater when she shared a snapshot of the sparkly, fringe-covered dress that she had borrowed from her mother, Ivana Trump, to wear to a party in Rome.

 She kept things more casual in the Instagram photo that she shared right before her Star Wars post, rocking a comfy green button-up shirt and cuddling with her pet pooches instead of posing with a family member dressed up like an evil space soldier.

-As noted by The Daily Beast, Ivanka Trump has not acknowledged Donald Trump’s impeachment inquiry on social media or elsewhere, but style writer Alaina Demopoulo opines that the president’s daughter is using her recent wardrobe choices to paint “a portrait of authority.”
+As noted by The Daily Beast, Ivanka Trump has not acknowledged Donald Trump’s impeachment inquiry on social media, or elsewhere, but style writer Alaina Demopoulo opines that the president’s daughter is using her recent wardrobe choices to paint “a portrait of authority.”

 Fashionistas and Star Wars fans will have to decide for themselves what it means that she’s wearing Vader black in her latest social media snapshot.